jhaskinsjr/nebula/README.md

 on the same machine.
 This is what makes μService-SIMulator **the world's first cloud-native microarchitecture simulation framework**!

-Consider the following modified init.nebula file that spawns just two services on the local machine, and the rest on several different machines on my network:
+Consider the following modified Oroblanco init.nebula file that spawns services on several different machines on my network:

     # Sample μService-SIMulator script
-    service implementation/regfile.py:picard.local   # not run on localhost! service implementation/mainmem.py:localhost
-    service implementation/fetch.py:riker.local      # not run on localhost! service implementation/decode.py:laforge.local   # not run on localhost! service implementation/alu.py:data.local         # not run on localhost! service implementation/lsu.py:worf.local         # not run on localhost! service implementation/commit.py:troi.local      # not run on localhost! service implementation/l2.py:crusher.local       # not run on localhost! service ../../toolbox/stats.py:localhost
+    service implementation/regfile.py:picard.local:0   # not run on localhost! service implementation/fetch.py:riker.local:0      # not run on localhost! service implementation/decode.py:laforge.local:0   # not run on localhost! service implementation/alu.py:data.local:0         # not run on localhost! service implementation/lsu.py:worf.local:0         # not run on localhost! service implementation/commit.py:troi.local:0      # not run on localhost! service implementation/l2.py:crusher.local:0       # not run on localhost! spawn
-    spawn
     config mainmem:peek_latency_in_cycles 25
     config fetch:l1ic_nsets 16